Denied a Credit Card? Here’s What to Do Next

 Table of Contents

-When you apply, the credit card issuer reviews your application and your credit report.
+When you apply, the credit card issuer reviews your application and credit report.
 The company reviews many details, most of which can be found on your credit report:

 Your payment history